 Horsfield tortoises do not do well housed in normal reptile type vivariums.
 It can lead to all sorts of health problems with having constantly high temperatures and uncontrollable humidity.
 Housing your Horsfield tortoise into a tortoise table such as the new range is by far the best solution as it is extremely well ventilated (allowing better airflow) and it will allow the tortoise to thermoregulate much more freely.
 They also have the advantage of being extendable!

-We recommend using a combination of and the E bulb to heat your tortoise table.
+We recommend using a mercury vapour bulb to heat your tortoise table.
 These bulbs provide optimal levels of UVB, UVA, visual light and heat all in one bulb, everything a healthy tortoise needs!
 It is important however that you check the basking temperature you will be providing with this equipment.
 You’re aiming to reach a basking spot temperature of around 28-30°C and around 20°C on the cool end of the enclosure.

 For substrate we would recommend as it’s specifically designed to replicate arid habitats where Mediterranean and Horsfield tortoises are from.
 Its texture and moisture retention replicates their environment perfectly.
 With the addition of pure limestone in it means that if the reptiles were to ingest the substrate they are simply only taking in calcium.
 Horsefield Tortoises are natural burrowers in the wild so unlike their Mediterranean counterparts it pays to provide them with a little more substrate depth within your table to allow them to dig.

-It is very important to choose the correct sized feeding and water dishes for your animal and we feel the ProRep Tortoise Pools to be best for young and adult tortoises alike.
-They are much shallower and allow the tortoises to reach their food or go for a soak with more ease than some of the alternative products on the market.
-We use these products within our own enclosures at Exotic-Pets!
+It is very important to choose the correct sized feeding and water dishes for your animal and shallow is best for young and adult tortoises alike.
+They allow the tortoises to reach their food or go for a soak with more ease.

 Décor is generally a personal choice, but don’t forget that tortoises need items such as shallow bark or rocks to climb over to keep them active, healthy and mentally stimulated.